IssamHeli/ASP.NET-Core-Blog/README.md

 ---
 ## Note
-If you deploy this, do not forget to modify `sitemap.xml` with your actual website URL. check : ASP.NET-Core-Blog/Controllers/HomeAccesController.cs
+If you deploy this, do not forget to modify `sitemap.xml` with your actual website URL.<br>
+check : ASP.NET-Core-Blog/Controllers/HomeAccesController.cs